-Anti-CAA protests: Gates of 14 Delhi metro stations closed
+Anti-CAA protests: 20 metro stations shut in Delhi; traffic hit

-New Delhi, Dec 19: The Delhi Metro Rail Corporation on Thursday closed gates of seven more metro stations in view of protests against the Citizenship Amendment Act.
-Now, the entry and exit gates of 14 Delhi Metro stations are closed for commuters.
+New Delhi, Dec 19: The Delhi Metro Rail Corporation on Thursday closed gates of 20 more metro stations in view of protests against the Citizenship Amendment Act.
+Now, the entry and exit gates of Rajiv Chowk are closed for commuters.

 Earlier in the morning, the DMRC had closed gates of seven metro stations, including Jamia Millia, Jama Masjid and Munirka "Entry & exit gates of Patel Chowk, Lok Kalyan Marg, Udyog Bhawan, ITO, Pragati Maidan and Khan Market are closed.
 Trains will not be halting at these stations," the DMRC tweeted.
 The gates of Central Secretariat were also closed but interchange facility was available for passengers.

-Anger over the police crackdown in Delhi''s Jamia Millia Islamia and at the controversial Citizenship Amendment Act cascaded across many campuses in the country with politicians and civil society supporting the students to decry what they say is an unconstitutional law.
+Anger over the police crackdown in Delhi's Jamia Millia Islamia and at the controversial Citizenship Amendment Act cascaded across many campuses in the country with politicians and civil society supporting the students to decry what they say is an unconstitutional law.

 Violence due to fear of defeat in Delhi polls says Kejriwal